 Similarly, all the difficulties we encounter lead us to a more fulfilling life.
-And in the grand scheme of history, we will soon thank G-d for all the hardships we had to overcome in making the world into His ultimate home.
-(Hitva'aduyot 5745, vol. 4, pp. 2300-2301) - Rabbi Moshe Yaakov Wisnefsky
+And in the grand scheme of history, we will soon thank G-d for all the hardships we had to overcome in making the world into His ultimate home. -Rabbi Moshe Yaakov Wisnefsky